navneil-naicker/acf-photo-gallery-field/readme.txt

 A lightweight extension of Advanced Custom Field (ACF) that adds Photo Gallery field to any post/pages on your WordPress website.

-== Donation ==
-Navneil Naicker is the sole developer working on the development of this free WordPress Plugin in his leisure time.
-Navneil would also like to add support for premium plugins such as Elementor Pro and Advanced Custom Fields Pro.
-Please donate generously to this cause to assist Navneil in continuing further development of this plugin.
-Click on “<https://www.buymeacoffee.com/navzme>” link to donate.

 == Description ==
 A lightweight extension of Advanced Custom Field (ACF) that adds **Photo Gallery** field to any post/pages on your WordPress website.